getappmap/vscode-appland/doc/TUTORIAL-PYTHON-CHIPYORG.md

 ## Configure appmap.yml

 The `appmap` package configuration is stored in an `appmap.yml` file in the root directory of Python projects.
 Create a new file called `appmap.yml` in the root folder of the `chipy.org` folder, and copy/paste these configuration lines in it.
-The file lists all packages and classes that will be recorded, in this example all objects in the `chipy_org` package:
+The file lists all modules and classes that will be recorded, in this example all objects in the `chipy_org` module:

 ```yaml
 name: chipy.org